Articles

 Technical prowess

-While PartnerStack makes the UX of partnership management as easy as possible, partner account managers will still need a basic level of technical know-how to set up their management software, upload and distribute educational documents, mange an LMS, set up trigger emails, and show partners how to navigate their portals.
-Partnership managers will also likely use CRM software and other basic programs like Excel, so they should be able to pick up new SaaS tech quickly, plus be able to understand their partners' technology.
+While PartnerStack makes the UX of partnership management as easy as possible, partner account managers will still need a basic level of technical know-how to set up their management software, upload and distribute educational documents, mange an LMS, set up trigger emails and show partners how to navigate their portals.
+Partnership managers will also likely use CRM software and other basic programs like Excel, so they should be able to pick up new SaaS tech quickly, plus be able to understand their partners' technology and how it can integrate with their own.

 Product knowledge